HJfod/gdshare-legacy-app/README.md

 Because we're not trying to claim this is an ideal app, here's a list of potential issues.

- * This is only available on Windows.
+ * This is only available on Windows and MacOS.
 I have looked into creating an Android version, but unfortunately that is impossible due to Android security.
  * The app may (and likely does) contain bugs.

 ### Contribution